 While subprime mortgages still exist today — and might be referred to as a non-qualified mortgage — they are subject to more oversight.
 They also tend to have higher interest rates and larger down payment requirements than conventional loans.

 How do subprime mortgages work?

-One of those rules: Before a lender can issue a subprime or nonprime mortgage, borrowers must undergo homebuyer counseling through a representative approved by the U.S. Department of Housing and Urban Development (HUD).
-In addition, lenders must underwrite subprime mortgages according to the standards set under Dodd-Frank.
+One of the key rules the CFPB put in place is a requirement that any borrower who obtains a subprime mortgage must undergo homebuyer counseling through a representative approved by the U.S. Department of Housing and Urban Development (HUD).

-Because subprime mortgages are generally issued to borrowers with low credit scores, these loans raise risk for the lender.
-To make up for that risk, the lender might charge higher interest rates and fees than you might see on a conventional loan.
-Current 30-year fixed mortgage rates hover around 3 percent, but subprime mortgages can have interest rates as high as 10 percent.
+Because subprime mortgages are for borrowers with low credit scores, these loans raise risk for the lender.
+To make up for that risk, the lender charges higher interest rates and fees than you might see on a conventional loan.
+With a higher rate, you’ll pay significantly more overall for a subprime mortgage:

 Types of subprime mortgages